mariamsaed19/SCA-code-modified/README.md

 ```

 # License
 Sparse-Guard is provided under a BSD license with a "modifications must be indicated" clause.
 See the LICENSE file for the full text.
-Sparse-Guard is covered under the LCA-PyTorch package, known internally as LA-CC-23-064.
+SCA is covered under the LCA-PyTorch package, known internally as LA-CC-23-064.